Sari, Naivasha, Kenya

 For a start – hotel under construction – I felt myself a rookie because I didn´t know anything about building.
 The whole project started among other things with the installing hot water pipes and buying solar cells and solar tanks.
 I managed very well; found the answers, price levels and how many different types of tanks exist – thanks to Google.
 Water is piping hot and had to buy more of those tanks too.

-? (“Oh, lady wants bigger window for bathroom, how big?”.
+At first it was also terrifying to realize what I can or cannot do? (“Oh, lady wants bigger window for bathroom, how big?”.
 Then builders just drew the wanted window into the wall and hit it with the sledgehammer.
 After that they brick more stones and installed window frames and window glasses.
 It was bigger enough within hours).
 I was happy it was my project, not anybody else´s.
 I wasn´t responsible for anyone and if there were mistakes, they were mine (and there hasn´t been almost any).”

 Meet Sari, originally from Finland, living in Naivasha, Kenia since 2012.
 Naivasha is a large town circa 100 km by road north-west of Nairobi.
 It is also a popular tourist destination and includes Lake Naivasha, where you can spot hippopotamus and observe birdlife.